Post job

 Promoted intercultural exchange in isolated areas of rural Japan through foreign language education, community involvement, and volunteer work.

-• Another trait important for fulfilling language instructor duties is speaking skills.
-According to a language instructor resume, "postsecondary teachers need good verbal skills to give lectures."
-Here's an example of how language instructors are able to utilize speaking skills: "acted as a liaison between dod language students and native-speaking instructors, resolving classroom conflicts and academic issues. "
+Speaking skills.
+Another soft skill that's essential for fulfilling language instructor duties is speaking skills.
+The role rewards competence in this skill because "postsecondary teachers need good communication skills to present lectures and provide feedback to students."
+According to a language instructor resume, here's how language instructors can utilize speaking skills in their job responsibilities: "acted as a liaison between dod language students and native-speaking instructors, resolving classroom conflicts and academic issues. "

 Language Instructor Resume